sherpalabsio/local_sherpa/README.md

 $ sherpa off # aliases: sleep, disable
 Sherpa: All envs are unloaded.
 Sherpa goes to sleep.
 $ sherpa on # aliases: work, enable
-Sherpa: Local env is loaded.
+Sherpa: Env is loaded.
 Sherpa is ready for action.
 ```

 ## Cookbook